• Default font size

 Q:

-What is the penalty for late payment of the HAT or late submission of the quarterly HAT return?
+What is the penalty for late payment of HAT or late submission of the quarterly HAT return?

 A: